buckleylab/Buckley_lab_protocols/Using_the_server/useful_commands_beginners.md

   * copy a file from one location to another

 * `rm FILE_NAME`
-  * delete a file (be careful...)
+  * delete a file

+* `rmdir DIR_NAME
+ * delete a directory

 ## Manipulating files

 * `wget -q -c -O FILE_PATH`
   * for downloading files from websites, useful for getting sequencing data from the BRC

-* `grep -A 1 SEARCH FILE_NAME`
+* `grep -A 1 PATTERN FILE_NAME`
-  * search a file for a string or what have you
+  * search a file for a pattern

-* `sed -FILE_NAME s/SEARCH/REPLACE/g`
+* `sed -FILE_NAME s/PATTERN/REPLACE/g`
-  * to search and replace strings in a file
+  * to search and replace patterns in a file

 * `head FILE_NAME`
   * look at the top section of a file (useful for big files)

+* `less FILE_NAME`
+  * look through file bit by bit. q to exit

 ## Other

 * `htop`
-  * check processor and memory usage on the server, useful to check before you start a big job so that the server isn't overwhelmed
+  * check processor and memory usage on the server, useful to check before you start a big job